 |For a more detailed explanation of the Columnar Backend technical background please refer to this post on KNIME Blog.|

 When installing KNIME Analytics Platform, configuration options are set to their defaults.
 The configuration options, i.e. options used by KNIME Analytics Platform, range from memory settings to system properties required by some extensions.

 You can change the default settings in the

 is located in the installation folder of KNIME Analytics Platform.

 knime.ini file with any plaintext editor, such as Notepad

 Analytics Platform is allowed to use.
 The setting for this value will depend on

-you can access a complete list of the configuration options.
+of the configuration options.

 Sets the maximum amount of memory available for KNIME Analytics Platform.